NoahJGersh/CMPM163Labs/README.md

 NOTE: Link is only visible to students and faculty at University of California, Santa Cruz.

-Notes: The lab assignment only called for the cubes' rotations, though I added some orbiting behavior to the magenta cube to spice things up a bit.
+The lab assignment only called for the cubes' rotations, though I added some orbiting behavior to the magenta cube to spice things up a bit.

 ### Part 2
 ![Lab 2, Part 2 Render](lab2/l2p2render.PNG)